xkr47/vertx-acme4j/README.md

   * Even if the certificates would have expired; better have some service than no service
     * This could perhaps be configurable
 * Locally cache data necessary to achieve the above goals
+* Database (storing certs and metadata) implementation provided by interface so you can choose between single-machine or clustered implementations or write your own S3/whatnot sync.